 From a social perspective, the daily routine in Vienna is just that; routine.
 Public transport runs like clockwork, refuse is collected frequently and on-time, the streets are clean, the air is fresh and the water the cleanest in the world.
 Or so I’m repeatedly told by the locals.

 KarlsplatzBarnaby Jaco Skinner / Nikon D4

 The city consistently tops-trumps in global leader boards for standards of living, perhaps even offering a lifestyle for which there is no ‘better’ alternative.
 But dig deeper and one finds an all too familiar elitist conservatism nurturing nationalist idealism, born, no doubt, from historical pride and, indeed, failure.
 Racism is arguably rife amongst certain strands of the city hordes, propelled and fuelled by the fear-mongering far-right, spreading questionable vitriolic monologues throughout all seams of society.

-Being British, I’m no stranger to this type of political propaganda, I’m fairly sure our politicians conceived the vile marketing scam, and with daily Austrian headlines invariably targeting foreigners and their ‘inherent threat’ to ‘traditional Austrian values’, this is a sickening social disease to watch unfold.
+Being British, I’m no stranger to this type of political propaganda, our colonial past was built on the manufacture of disinformation, so it comes as no surprise that with Austrian news headlines invariably targeting foreigners and their ‘inherent threat’ to ‘traditional Austrian values’, this sickening disease continues to unfold across Europe.
 The thing is, I can’t help but think this collective hatred for foreigners is nothing new, that perhaps it’s been here all along, lurking in the shadows just waiting to be stoked again by deluded martyrs.
-Perhaps that could be said for all countries.
-Still, if this fear and hatred is the the social cost of creating utopia, well I think I’ll settle for somewhere a little less liveable.
+Still, if this fear and hatred is the social cost of building utopia, I think I’ll settle for somewhere a little less liveable.